Medical assistance in dying

 The Alzheimer Society recognizes that people living with dementia are individuals – first and foremost.
 They have the same rights as everyone else, including the right to participate in decisions about their life and care.
 We respect the rights of all people with dementia to advocate for their individual best interests, including advocating for access to MAID through advance requests.

-You can access the Alzheimer Society of Canada's statement about the most recent Parliament recommendations on advance requests on our national statements page.
-Or download our statement PDF now.
+You can access the Alzheimer Society of Canada's statements about advance requests on our national statements page.
+Or download our statements below:

 Access to palliative care and end-of-life services